ACE (Association for Canyoneering Education) Guide Assessment (ACE-L5)

 Please find below the details on the process to become a certified guide, and the benefits that accompany certification.
 Even if guiding isn’t in your future, the Assessment is great proof of your competence in the canyon environment.
 While this program is new, it is a strong one, and one which has drawn on the successes and learned from the failures of a variety of programs, both in the sport of canyoneering, and many others.

 The fee for the ACE Guide Assessment is $295 + $100 (Registration w/ACE and three-year membership in ACE)

-A perk of Uber Adventures students: Uber Adventures will pay the $295 assessment fee for any candidate who has taken all ACE-L1, ACE-L2, ACE-L3 and ACE-L4 courses with Uber Adventures!
+Perk for Uber Adventures students: Uber Adventures will pay the $295 assessment fee for any candidate who has taken all four courses, ACE-L1, ACE-L2, ACE-L3 and ACE-L4, from Uber Adventures!

 What is the path to certification for professional canyon guide?